DiegoRodriguez2018/market-place-rails-project/README.md

 #### Running locally
 To run locally you will need to do the following steps:
 1. Clone the repository by running: `git clone git@github.com:DiegoRodriguez2018/market-place-rails-project.git`
-2. In terminal open the market-place-rails-project folder and install the corresponing gems by running: `bundle install`
+2. In terminal open the market-place-rails-project folder and install the corresponding gems by running: `bundle install`
 3. To run locally you might also need to create a .env file and add the corresponding Stripe keys:
 ```
 PUBLISHABLE_KEY =<your publishable key>